Poeschl/proxy-hosting-template/README.md

 Which will be accessed by a Grafana installation, which is available from the outside.
 To allow access to the services included and others as well Traefik manages the http(s) ports.

-In this template traefik authenticate the endpoints with GitHub OAuth.
+In this template traefik authenticate the endpoints with the Google auth.
-So when accessing protected services the user is asked to login into GitHub first.
+(Should be GitHub Auth but thats not supporting whitelisting right now) So when accessing protected services the user is asked to login into their google account first.

 ## Traefik Setup

 As reverse proxy [Traefik](https://doc.traefik.io/traefik/) is used.
 With its label-based configuration it's easy to extend it to services outside of this repository.

+### Forward Auth

+With a little companion container traefik can protect any endpoint in an very easy way.
+The auth middleware is named `google-auth` and can be used at any other endpoint.
+When used the access needs to be authenticated to proceed.

+The internal dashboard is secured by it as well as Grafana via the `X-Forwarded-User` header.

 ### Lets Encrypt